duckdb/duckdb-web/docs/sql/functions/datepart.md

 Below is a full list of all available date part specifiers.
 The examples are the corresponding parts of the timestamp `2021-08-03 11:59:44.123456`.

+### Usable as Date Part Specifiers and in Intervals

 | Specifier | Description | Synonyms | Example |
 |:---|:---|:---|:---|
 | `'year'` | Gregorian year | `'y'`, `'years'` | 2021 |